Back to Stories

 As spring gathers force elk shed their sun bleached winter coats and the red of their emerging summer pelage resonates vibrantly with the greening of the meadows.
 Bull elk earlier shed last years’ antlers and the blood rich velvet already nourishes the rapid growth of this years’ set.
 Buffalo shed their winter coats in clumps of lanolin-rich aromatic wool that hang on tree branches or lie on the ground like small limbless pelts.

 Buffalo began calving the third week in April, often birthing in spring blizzards.
+Newborn bison are known as "red dogs."
 Elk cows calve in late May and early June and savvy grizzly bears eat the new born like candy during the vulnerable first weeks of their lives.
 Pity her energy devotion to gestation during the winter starving times, taken upon fruition so quickly into the food chain.
 Early June survivors among the diminishing numbers of moose cows in the greater ecosystem calve, usually birthing twins.

 “Ice out” on Lake Yellowstone usually occurs in late May or early June.
 For a month and more the ice is visibly in decline as it turns grey and mottled, and eventually rotten as hard blue ice is transformed into loose vertical crystals that collapse of their own weight.